MaxHalford/maxhalford.github.io/content/blog/sql-subquery-enumeration.md

 Query 9d: 486
 ```

-I'm sure it's possible to do this faster and with more obvious code, but this is as could I judged necessary with respect to the rest of my PhD work.
+I'm sure it's possible to do this faster and with more obvious code, but this is as much as I judged necessary with respect to the rest of my PhD work.
 The full script is available in [this GitHub repository](https://github.com/MaxHalford/online-selectivity-correction) in the `scripts` directory.

 I hope someday this helps someone!